 2. If the host doesn’t want you to bring anything, don’t come empty-handed.
 Bringing a hostess gift of non-food, beverage, or flowers is perfectly acceptable in Thanksgiving manners.
 (More about this in an upcoming post.)
 Here are a few ideas to get you started.
 Try getting something that’s used when entertaining: coasters, place cards (for another holiday), tea or guest towels, or a Christmas decoration since it’s only about a month away.
 Pier One Imports, Pottery Barn, Crate & Barrel, Ross and Marshall’s are all great places to find hostess gifts.

 3. “Sing for your supper.”
 In other words, be a great guest.
 Introduce yourself to everyone you don’t know.
 Start conversations by sharing how you know the host.
 Offer to refill drinks, ask to help in the kitchen while the hostess is cooking and after dinner while she’s cleaning up.
 Entertain the kids.
 Find a quiet/shy person in the room and try striking up a conversation.
 Pay attention to the oldest folks and make them feel like the treasures they are.
+Remember, though, that there are a few topics to avoid at every gathering, including this one.

 4. If you meet someone and discover you strongly disagree on issues of politics, religion, or any other subject, don’t let yourself be dragged into a debate.
 Today isn’t the day for it.
 Bite your tongue or excuse yourself if you have to.
 You don’t have to pretend you agree, but change the subject.
 Try this: “I enjoy talking politics, but today I’m focusing on getting to know everyone’s stories.
 What’s your best Thanksgiving memory from childhood?”
-That approach is part of Thanksgiving manners.

 Especially for Hosts: